towerbuster/OF_Intention_Repeater/README.md

 --multiplicationfactor : Set the multiplication factor (default is actually 128, better is 256 on my HP EliteBook laptop).

 --showcounter : Show live counter (in millions, eg. 1M = 1 million).
-To be multiplied with the multiplication factor to get real repeats counter.